Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - BUGFIX (Alban): The order of the shortcut key list was switching when the "restore default" button was clicked in the Preferences Window
 - BUGFIX (Steve): Double-clicking on a Text Layer brings up the options box for a Brick Layer (in fact the title is incorrect).
 - BUGFIX (Ghislain): Under Linux (with Mono) the drag and drop of part is not working
+- BUGFIX (Alban): Fix the maximum of bugs under Mono while keeping dot net working:
+	- The Error Window was not displayed correctly
+	- Patch to catch an exception while loading the 17th part and the following
+	- the size of the layer window is bigger than necessary at the launch time, or when you move the horizontal splitter
+	- No cursor when editing the name of a Text or Brick layer
+	- wrong icon for the drag and drop of a part
+	- The text edit window is not displayed correctly and there's no cursor in the Text edit window
+	- Part List Window was not displayed correctly
+	- No scrollbar for the translator
+	- Cannot move or edit text by double-clicking it
+	- wrong cursor when pressing SHIFT+LMB
+	- The Export picture window is not displayed correctly
+	- General Info window: no cursor for editing the first fields

 Bug fixed in 1.7.0.0:
 - NEW FEATURE (Alban): support Flex PF track.